 The dissertation proposal report must be submitted and orally presented to the dissertation review panel.
 The dissertation review panel is composed of the DAC in addition to two more members who hold a doctorate degree and are active in the research field of the proposal.
 The proposal must be approved in writing by the review panel.
-Details on the dissertation proposal review process are provided in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.
+Details on the dissertation proposal review process are provided in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.